CireTheBoos/project/README.md

-# Multiple files
+# Folders

-There's multiple files because I'm defining some helper library crates.
-The main project is called "tetra".
+There's multiple folders because the main project use some custom library crates :

-I also included my WIP "bvh" project (it has a README).
+- Main project is called "tetra".
+- Others are library crates (mostly independent).
+- "bvh" is not yet used by "tetra" but working.

+They all have a README if you're interested in one of them.

 # Launch